jelastic-jps/tomee/README.md

 - *Load balancer* (LB) - dockerized template with **_NGINX 1.10.1_**
 - *Application server* (AS) - dockerized template with **_TomEE 7.0.1_** on top of **_Java 8_**

-Herewith, each LB and AS container is provisioned with predefined [vertical scaling](https://docs.jelastic.com/automatic-vertical-scaling) limit up to **16 cloudlets** (equals to 2 GiB of RAM and 6.4 GHz of CPU) for the required capacities to be automatically allocated upon the necessity.
-In addition, connection to a cluster is secured with [Jelastic SSL](https://docs.jelastic.com/jelastic-ssl) by default.
+Herewith, each LB and AS container is provisioned with predefined [vertical scaling](https://docs.jelastic.com/automatic-vertical-scaling) limit up to **16 cloudlets** (equals to 2 GiB of RAM and 6.4 GHz of CPU) and a set of [load alerts](https://docs.jelastic.com/load-alerts) (to notify you when resource consumption comes close to instance threshold).
+In addition, connection to the cluster is secured with [Jelastic SSL](https://docs.jelastic.com/jelastic-ssl).

 Subsequently, any of these default settings can be adjusted - refer to the appropriate above-linked guides for the details.